Establish Non-Citizen Financial Aid Eligibility

 Permanent residents may also present an Arrival/Departure Record (CBP Form I-94) or the new Departure Record (Form I-94A, which is used at land border ports of entry) with the endorsement "Processed for I-551.
 Temporary Evidence of Lawful Admission for Permanent Residence.
 Valid until ____________.
 Employment Authorized."
 The form will have an A-Number annotated on it and is acceptable if the expiration date has not passed.

 Conditional entrants will have a stamp indicating the student has been admitted to the U.S. as a conditional entrant.
-Because the DHS stopped using this category after March 31, 1980, you should not disburse FSA funds if the student has an I-94 with conditional entrant status granted after that date.
+Because the DHS stopped using this category after March 31, 1980, Federal Student Aid funds cannot be disbursed to a student having an I-94 with conditional entrant status granted after that date.

 Parolees must have a stamp indicating that the student has been paroled into the United States for at least one year, with a date that has not expired.
 (Federal student aid cannot be disbursed after the document has expired.)

 Cuban-Haitian entrants will have a stamp across the face of the I-94 indicating that the student has been classified as a "Cuban-Haitian Entrant (Status Pending).
 Reviewable Jan.
 15, 1981.
 Employment authorized until Jan.
 15, 1981."
 Note that a document showing that the holder is a Cuban-Haitian entrant is valid even if the expiration date has passed.

 Refugees may have a Form I-94 or I-94A annotated with a stamp showing admission under Section 207 of the Immigration and Nationality Act (INA).
 They may also have the old Refugee Travel Document (Form I-571) or the new U.S. Travel Document mentioned above annotated with "Refugee Travel Document Form I-571 (Rev. 9-2-03)."